-- Foundation Stage Profile, Phonics Screening, Key Stage 1, Key Stage 2 National Assessments are conducted in accordance with statutory requirements. - The Headteacher and Middle Leaders analyse these assessments and consider the implications for the content and delivery of the curriculum in each key stage.
-This information is shared with members of the teaching staff. - Pupils in Years 3, 4 and 5 take the optional SATs papers in English and Maths. - Pupil progress across the schools within the Federation, from EYFS to Year 6, is tracked using Cohort and termly tracker documents found on the school within the Federation's intranet.
-Subject Leaders are expected to analyse the results in consultation with the Headteacher. - The Federation runs phonics checks on a regularly basis.
-These results are recorded on a tracking grid and shared with member of the teaching staff and governors. - Assessment Weeks take place 3 times a year, generally at the end of every term.
-Teachers will take the opportunity to run assessments that back up their own ongoing Teacher Assessments. - In EYFS, assessment week is used to consider children's evidence from their lessons, from observations and from their interaction with adults, other children and the environment to make judgements using the EYFS framework across the prime and specific areas.
-The EYFS class teacher provide the Headteacher with a progress grid 3 times a year and this is reported to Governors.
+- Foundation Stage Profile, Phonics Screening, and Key Stage 2 National Assessments are conducted in accordance with statutory requirements. - The Headteacher and middle leaders analyse these assessments and consider the implications for the content and delivery of the curriculum in each key stage.
+This information is shared with members of the teaching staff. - Children in Years 3, 4 and 5 take NTS papers in reading and maths. - Pupil progress across the schools within the Federation, from EYFS to Year 6, is tracked using cohort and termly tracker documents found on the school within the Federation's intranet.
+Subject Leaders are expected to analyse the results in consultation with the headteacher. - The Federation runs phonics checks on a regularly basis.
+These results are recorded on a tracking grid and shared with member of the teaching staff and governors. - Assessment Weeks take place 3 times a year, in week 5 of the odd terms.
+Teachers will take the opportunity to undertake additional assessments that back up their own ongoing teacher assessments. - In EYFS, assessment week is used to consider children's evidence from their lessons, from observations and from their interaction with adults, other children and the environment to make judgements using the EYFS framework across the prime and specific areas.
+The EYFS class teacher provide the Headteacher with a progress grid 3 times a year and this is reported to governors.
 Identifying which children are/aren't on track to reach a Good Level of Development is key.
 Regular tracking helps earlier and more focussed interventions.